locusmath/locus/README.md

 * interfaces with apache commons math

 ## Geometric philosophy
 Topos theory can be used to study either the spatial locations in geometry or the memory locations used in computation.
-Topos theory is a unifying theory of geometry and computation.

 ## Documentation
 A user manual is provided in the documentation folder.
 It describes our original research into the topos theoretic foundations of computation and their implementation.